mozilla/jx-sqlite/docs/jx_expressions_leaves.md

 ## List format

-Only the list formatting proved here.
-It is hoped the `table` and `cube` are a natural derivation (more below).
+Only the list formatting is proved here.
+It is hoped the `table` and `cube` are natural derivations (more below).

 ### Dot Selection